Batteryless Grid-Tie

 Just what is a grid-tied PV system?

-with the utility, and can be with or without batteries,
+(PV) system interacting with the utility, with or without batteries,

-that utilizes relatively new breed of inverters that can actually
+that uses a relatively new breed of inverters that can actually

 sell any excess power produced by your solar array back to the utility